- My child is 5 years old and wants to join TRAIL KIDS, is he/she too young?

 Yes.
 We have many different levels of ability and ages that attend our year round TRAIL KIDS programs.
 We welcome both beginner to advanced skiers, bikers and runners/orienteering.
 We do recommend that if your child is new to Nordic skiing they should attend one of the fall TRAIL KIDS programs to help learn the dry land ski technique and work on their fitness level.

 Yes.
 TRAIL KIDS winter program instructs both classic and skate ski techniques.
-Participants must have both classic ( wax-able) and skate ski equipment for the weekly sessions.
+Participants must have both classic ( wax-able or for beginner the skintec skis work great) and skate ski equipment for the weekly sessions.
 Typically we do one day classic and one day skate, but it may vary depending on the weather and snow conditions.

 - Classic Ski Technique : Classic skiing is the original Nordic skiing style and is what most people imagine when they think of cross-country skiing.Classic skis have a “kick zone”, which is an area of the ski base under the boot and binding.
 The kick zone sticks to the snow either because it’s made of a sticky material (waxless skis) or because it’s coated in grip wax (waxable skis).There are 3 classic ski techniques and you should learn them in this order: Diagonal Stride, Double Pole, and Kick Double Pole (a.k.a.
 One Step Double Pole).
 Diagonal Stride is the most powerful and is good for climbing hills.
 Double Pole is for higher speed travel on flats or small hills.
 Kick Double Pole combines elements of Diagonal Stride and Double Pole and is perfect for in between conditions.
 Classic Video